wilsonliaows/docs/connectors/salesforce.md

 ![In your Salesforce organization, go to Setup>Create>Workflow & Approvals>Workflow rules and click on New rule](/assets/images/salesforce-docs/navigate-to-create-new-rule.gif)
 *In your Salesforce organization, go to Setup>Create>Workflow & Approvals>Workflow rules and click on New rule*

-5) In step 1 of the setup wizard, select the same Salesforce object you have selected in the recipe as the object to monitor.
+5) In step 1 of the setup wizard, select the same Salesforce object you have selected in the recipe.

 ![Select specific object to monitor in Salesforce](/assets/images/salesforce-docs/select-workflow-rule-object.png) *Select specific object to monitor in Salesforce*